-Let the k^{th} extreme point $Extreme_POS(X, d_x, k)$ refer to the k^{th} farthest point from the endpoint d_x in the points X. Given a number of points k, the parties compare their k^{th} extreme points.
+Let the kth extreme point Extreme\POS(X, $d_x$ , k) refer to the kth farthest point from the endpoint $d_x$ in the points X. Given a number of points k, the parties compare their kth extreme points.
 If the locations do not cross, k is a lower bound on the number of points to swap to decrease costs and the parties try 2k.
 Once the locations cross, k is an upper bound, and the search continues between the upper and lower bounds until the optimal number of points to swap is found.
 A formal statement of the algorithm is provided as Algorithm 1.
-(Note that Aggarwal, Mishra & Pinkas (2004) present a protocol for securely computing the k^{th} -ranked element among multiple parties.
-The problem is different, as we do not know k in advance; the distinctions are discussed further in Appendix B.4.)
+(Note that Aggarwal et al. 2004 present a protocol for securely computing the kth-ranked element among multiple parties.
+The problem is different, as we do not know k in advance; the distinctions are further discussed in Appendix B.4.)